 Early Origins of the Easlee family

-Early History of the Easlee family
+Important Dates for the Easlee family

 This web page shows only a small excerpt of our Easlee research.
-Another 323 words (23 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Easlee History in all our PDF Extended History products and printed products wherever possible.
+Another 162 words (12 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Easlee History in all our PDF Extended History products and printed products wherever possible.

 Easlee Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Easlee are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Easlee include: Eastley, Eastleigh, Eastly, Easley, Easly, Easlie and many more.

 Early Notables of the Easlee family (pre 1700)

 More information is included under the topic Early Easlee Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Easlee family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Easlee or a variant listed above: Mary Eastley, who arrived in Virginia in 1719.
 The is an Easley family prominent in Missouri.